sjp/iNZightRegression/cran-comments.md

 This is a resubmission.
 In this version I have:
 * replaced \dontrun with \donttest in examples
 * removed assignment to .GlobalEnv in test
-* added URL to DESCIPTION for the main iNZight project to which this project belongs
+* added URL to DESCIPTION for the main iNZight project to which this project belongs - there's no other 'webservice' this package uses that would require linking in the description.

 ## Test environments
 * local ubuntu 20.04, R 4.0.3